 A prop trading example:

-For example, traders might need to make an 8% profit and trade for at least one week.
+For example, traders may need to achieve an 8% profit and maintain a trade for at least one week.
 Importantly, challenges always come with maximum daily and total drawdowns.
 This is the most a trader can lose from the provided capital.
 For example, suppose the challenge provides $50,000 and the maximum total drawdown is 10%.

 This means traders will lose the challenge if the balance drops to $45,000.
 Do note that prop trading isn’t risk-free.
 Participants must pay upfront fees when entering challenges.
 This is typically kept by the prop firm regardless of whether the challenge is completed successfully.
 The fee increases as more capital is required.